emqx/blog/en/202507/mqtt-vs-websocket.md

 Throughout this exploration, we've delved into the unique characteristics and use cases of MQTT and WebSocket, highlighting how each protocol serves specific needs within IoT and web applications.

 MQTT excels in environments requiring robust, efficient communication across devices, while WebSocket shines in real-time, interactive web contexts.
 By integrating MQTT over WebSocket, developers can harness the strengths of both protocols, ensuring seamless and secure communication in diverse environments.
 This combination enhances IoT functionalities within web applications and broadens accessibility, making real-time data interaction feasible across any platform.
+As real-time AI systems, edge computing, and digital twins become mainstream, MQTT and WebSocket increasingly work together as complementary layers in modern real-time architectures.